trung-hn/python-tips-and-tricks/README.md

 ### Swap 2 variables

-In some other languages, when we want to swap 2 variables, we tend to use `temp` to store the value.
+In other languages, when we want to swap 2 variables, we tend to use `temp` to store the value.
 However, in Python, there is a cleaner way to do this:

 ```python
 a = 10